Saint Joseph's Oratory: Incidents

+Pontifical coronation

-Today, the basilica enshrines a venerated statue of Saint Joseph, currently located within the oil-burning chapel that was authorized a Canonical coronation by Pope Pius X on 19 March 1910 via Cardinal Vincenzo Vannutelli.
-This statue was previously enshrined at the Côte-des-Neiges Chapel and has been moved to the new modern basilica.
-The same image was ceremonially crowned for the second time on 9 August 1955 by Pope Pius XII via Cardinal Paul-Émile Léger.
+Pope Pius X decreed to Pontifically crown a statue of Saint Joseph on via Cardinal Vincenzo Vannutelli.
+This statue is now enshrined within the oil chapel and was previously located at the Côte-des-Neiges Chapel.
+The same image was ceremonially crowned for the second time on by Pope Pius XII via Cardinal Paul-Émile Léger.

 Architecture and structure

 When the basilica's construction began in 1914, many architects were challenging the conventional Beaux-Arts style and neoclassicism.
 This period was also around the time where expressionist architecture, constructivist architecture, Bauhaus ideas and many other facets of modern architecture began to take off, with pioneers like Le Corbusier in Europe and Frank Lloyd Wright in the United States refusing to be categorized by traditional architectural styles.
 It was certainly atypical for monumental classical church buildings to be constructed in cities around this time, yet Saint Joseph's Oratory was one of the largest buildings in Montreal when it was constructed, and was designed in Renaissance Revival exterior with an Art Deco interior.
 The basilica, as it stands today, comprises many parts, including the Crypt Church, located underneath the basilica, the Votive Chapel, between the Crypt and the rock of Mount-Royal, the Shrine, which encompasses the nave, apse and transept, and the dome, which is the largest church dome in Canada and the third largest in the world.

 During the summer solstice, the setting sun is perfectly aligned with the center line of the main steps that lead up to (and into) the basilica.
 Every year around that time, people sit on the steps to watch the sunset.
 The main aisle inside the basilica, and even the cross on the altar, are also in perfect alignment with the setting sun on the longest day of the year.
 Sunlight enters the basilica through some windows and doors.